bpp/bpp/README.md

 * SIMD implementations of time-consuming parts.
 * Linux, Mac and Microsoft Windows compatibility.

-BPP currently implements three methods:
+BPP currently implements four methods:

 * Estimation of the parameters of species divergence times and population sizes under the multi-species coalescent (MSC) model when the species phylogeny is